-1.3 Use Classes Order
+I.3 Use Classes Order

 Since the adoption of the Hot Food Takeaway SPD, the Town and Country Planning (Use Classes) Order 1987 has been amended.
-As a result, hot food takeaways now fall outside of any identified Use Class and are termed as "sui generis" (in a class of its own).
+As a result, hot food takeaways now fall outside of any identified Use Class and are termed as "sui generis" ('in a class of its own').
 For this reason, any proposed material change in the use of a premises to one including a hot food takeaway will require planning permission.

-For the purposes of this draft SPD, a hot food takeaway can be classified as a stand-alone unit (such as a fish and chip shop or pizza takeaway), and also as part of a mixed-use operation, for example where a premises is operated with indoor seating for the consumption of food, but also with a proportion of hot food takeaway sales which result in these takeaway sales not being purely incidental to its primary use as a restaurant (for example a drive through).
+For the purposes of this SPD, a hot food takeaway can be classified as a stand-alone unit (such as a fish and chip shop or pizza takeaway), and also as part of a mixed-use operation, for example where a premises is operated with indoor seating for the consumption of food, but also with a proportion of hot food takeaway sales which result in these takeaway sales not being purely incidental to its primary use as a restaurant (for example a drive through).
 The resultant mixed-use would not fall within an established Use Class.
 Determining when hot food takeaway sales cease to become incidental to another use requires information on a range of factors.

-The term "hot food takeaway" shall therefore mean all sui generis takeaway uses and include any proposal where an element of hot food takeaway use removes it from a Use Class.
+The term "hot food takeaway" shall therefore mean all sui generis takeaway uses and include any proposal where a proportion of hot food takeaway use, not incidental to the primary use, is carried out from the premises.
 It is the hot food takeaway element that this SPD is proposing to control.
 Use Class E covers several uses which would not be feasible to control.

-1.4 Background
+I.4 Background